Keep up-to-date with what\'s happening and sign-up to receive the bi-annual MaGICLandscapes Newsletter "MaGICNews".

 Čeština | Deutsch | English | Italiano | Polski

-The MaGICLandscapes project partners met for the first time to get to know each other, to discuss upcoming tasks for set-up a framework for Green Infrastructure Assessment on European, regional and local level.
+On the Kick-off Meeting in Dresden the MaGICLandscapes project partners met for the first time to get to know each other and to discuss upcoming tasks for set-up a framework for Green Infrastructure Assessment on European, regional and local level.
 At the Lead Partner's premises at TU Dresden the starting signal for project work was given.

-The Chair of Remote Sensing is dealing with the application of diverse earth observation monitoring tools implements project-related analysis of multi-sensoric and -temporal image data related to local, regional and global research questions within Geosciences.
+The Chair of Remote Sensing is dealing with the application of diverse earth observation monitoring tools and implements project-related analysis of multi-sensor and -temporal image data related to local, regional and global research questions within geosciences.
 The Lead Partner of the project is responsible for the management and communication work at transnational level and is involved in all Thematic Work Packages.